snowdriftcoop/snowdrift/BUILD.md

 * `$ stack exec -- sdm init --sudoUser=_postgres` Note: Use the args `--sudoUser=_postgres`
 * when running any sdm commands.

-Another option is a VM via [Vagrant].

 #### Windows

 Note: At this time, Windows builds have some issues.
-The guaranteed approach is to use a GNU/Linux Virtual Machine, perhaps via [Vagrant].

 To test building directly on Windows: